-While you can carry a hair conditioner in your carry-on and checked luggage, you can only pack up to 100 ml (3.4 oz) in your hand luggage.
+While you can carry a hair conditioner in your carry on and checked baggage, you can only pack up to 100 ml (3.4 oz) in your hand luggage.

 So, if you plan to carry more than that, you’ll have to pack it in the checked luggage.

 Electric Hot-Air Brushes

 Like flat iron and dryers, you can pack electric hot-air brushes that have a cord in your hand and checked baggage.

 However, for butane or gas-powered cordless hot-air brushes, the same rules are applied (you can only carry it in hand luggage).

 TSA allows you to carry hair gel in checked and carry on luggage.
 Although, if you are considering carrying it in the hand luggage, you’ll need to follow the TSA 3-1-1 rule, which states that 100 ml (3.4 oz) bottles, 1 quart-sized bag, and 1 bag for each passenger.